openstack/diskimage-builder/doc/source/developer/caches.rst

 Base images
 -----------

-These are cached by the standard elements - fedora, redhat, ubuntu, debian and opensuse.
+These are cached by the standard elements - :doc:`../elements/fedora/README`, :doc:`../elements/redhat-common/README`, :doc:`../elements/ubuntu/README`,
+:doc:`../elements/debian/README` and :doc:`../elements/opensuse/README`.

 source-repositories
 -------------------

-Git repositories and tarballs obtained via the source-repositories element will be cached.
+Git repositories and tarballs obtained via the :doc:`../elements/source-repositories/README` element will be cached.

 C and C++ compilation
 ---------------------

-Ccache is configured by the base element.
+Ccache is configured by the :doc:`../elements/base/README` element.
 Any compilation that honours ccache will be cached.

 PyPI
 ----

-The pypi element will bind mount a PyPI mirror from the cache dir and configure pip and easy-install to use it.
+The :doc:`../elements/pypi/README` element will bind mount a PyPI mirror from the cache dir and configure pip and easy-install to use it.